 Everyone loves a good poolside or weekend read– and nothing says comfort quite like curling up with an inspiring book before bed.
 The art of this simply luxury is merely in choosing which books to read– an act that has become increasingly daunting when books are expensive, there are so many options, and not all of them are good.

 For those seeking a good, immersive read, all of the below books provide both inspiration and escape– something that we all seem to need more of these days.
 Herewith, we present nine inspiring books that will restore your faith in humanity.
 Now grab one and dive in.
-Happy reading!

 Happiness is a Chemical in the Brain by Lucia Perillo

 Most compelling are the life-affirming ways her characters defy other people’s expectations of them.
 As a result, Happiness is a Chemical in the Brain addresses the myriad cruelties and charms that life may reveal at any given time– sometimes in succession, sometimes all at once.

 Perillo spins big, bold, beautiful stories out of the unusual, mundane lives of her characters.
 We meet an addict obsessed with vacuum cleaners.
 We also meet a women with Down Syndrome who becomes an awkward accomplice to her sister’s intimate relationships.
 As a result of these and other quirks, all writers seem to love this book.

-Somehow, the stories in this inspiring book weave a dazzling tapestry of comedy, tragedy, and heartbreak.
-Happiness is a Chemical in the Brain is a brilliantly touching book for short story lovers who want to feel something larger than themselves.
+Somehow, the stories in this inspiring work weave a dazzling tapestry of comedy, tragedy, and heartbreak.
+Ultimately, Happiness is a Chemical in the Brain is a brilliantly touching book for short story lovers who want to feel something larger than themselves.

 The Light We Lost by Jill Santopolo